Nonimmigrant Employment Visa Attorney

 There are various options for organizations to bring employees, volunteers and experts to the United States, depending on the nature of the work or the expertise of the applicant.
 Our lawyers can help you find the appropriate immigration solution from a range of options that include:

-- H-1B visas for professionals working in a specialty occupation: An applicant who possesses a bachelor’s degree with a job offer in a field relevant to the degree may be eligible to obtain an H-1B visa.
+- H-1B visas for professionals working in a specialty occupation: An applicant who possesses a bachelor’s degree (or foreign equivalent degree) with a job offer in a field relevant to the degree may be eligible to obtain an H-1B visa.
 See our H1-B visa FAQ to learn more.

 - Individuals of extraordinary ability O-1: Individuals of extraordinary ability and outstanding professors and researchers will need to show extensive evidence of expertise in their respective fields and fulfill other requirements for O-1 temporary visas.

-- TN – NAFTA treaty visas for citizens of Mexico and Canada: Obtaining a temporary work visa is often simpler for some Mexican and Canadian professionals.
-If you are seeking to bring a Mexican or a Canadian professional to work with your organization, you need to make them a job offer and seek a TN visa.
+- TN – USMCA (NAFTA) treaty visas for citizens of Mexico and Canada: Obtaining a temporary work visa is often simpler for some Mexican and Canadian professionals.
+If you are seeking to bring a Mexican or a Canadian professional to work with your organization, you will need to make a job offer and seek a TN visa.

 - Religious workers – R-1: Many types of religious workers, their spouses and their children can take advantage of R-1 visa opportunities.
 Both the religious worker as well as the religious organization hiring the religious worker are required to provide documentation of credentials and legitimate religious affiliations.

 - Investors and treaty traders E-1/E-2: Visas are available for treaty traders (E-1) and treaty investors (E-2) who meet the stringent criteria involved for successful applicants.